Strangemother/py-rocket-example/docs/power-system-bug.md

   The FPS is also known as the _system hertz_ - if possible this will run faster (200fps or more) given the solution can run at that speed.
   In-game actions may affect this to temporarily alter vehicle handling, e.g. an electronic storm.

-## Who Are We?

-Strangemother we previously web hosting and solutions.
-We've moved into backend solutions and don't have a public face.
-We're developing this game for fun and research.
-In the future we hope to release a game with the facility to open-source code the flight systems.
-In the team we have a range of part time staff - others are freelance.

-+ 1 3D Designer
-+ 1 writer
-+ 2 developers